 New Orleans’ appeal to writers can be explained in part by its eclectic mix of cultures and characters.
-Founded by the French in 1718, controlled by the Spanish during 1762, and acquired from France by the U.S. in 1803 through the Louisiana Purchase, the Crescent City’s fascinating history represents the quintessential American melting pot; a neo-cultural synthesis where many notable writers were able to find their voice.
+Founded by the French in 1718, controlled by the Spanish during 1762, and acquired from France by the U.S. in 1803 through the Louisiana Purchase, the Crescent City’s fascinating history represents the quintessential American melting pot: a neo-cultural synthesis where many notable writers found their voice.

-Let literature be your city guide the next time you visit New Orleans, here are five reading suggestions to get you in the spirit for your own adventure through the port city.
+Let literature be your guide the next time you visit New Orleans.
+Here are five reading suggestions to get you in the spirit for your adventure through the port city.

 A Streetcar Named Desire (1947), Tennessee Williams

-Set in New Orleans during the years following World War II, A Streetcar Named Desire is a 1948 Pulitzer Prize and Drama Critics Circle Award winning play written by 20th-century American playwright and author, Tennessee Williams.
-The play, often regarded as one of the greatest plays ever written by an American, tells the story of former troubled schoolteacher and ageing Southern belle, Blanche Dubois, and her difficult relationship with her aggressive brother-in-law, Stanley Kowalski, a working-class factory salesman who sees himself as a social leveler.
-Historically, William’s masterpiece discusses how plantation-based aristocracy began to lose power as Southern industrialism began to grow, while exploring shunned social scenarios like spousal abuse, rape, homosexual relationships and insanity.
+Set in New Orleans during the years following World War II, A Streetcar Named Desire is a Pulitzer Prize and Drama Critics’ Circle Award-winning play written by 20th-century American playwright and author, Tennessee Williams.
+The play, often regarded as one of the greatest plays ever written by an American, tells the story of former troubled schoolteacher and aging Southern belle, Blanche DuBois, and her difficult relationship with her aggressive brother-in-law, Stanley Kowalski, a working-class factory salesman who sees himself as a social leveler.
+Historically, William’s masterpiece discusses how plantation-based aristocracy began to lose power as Southern industrialism started to grow, while exploring topics that were not as frequently discussed during the time, like spousal abuse, rape, homosexual relationships and insanity.

 The Awakening (1899), Kate Chopin

-Set in the late 19th century on Grand Isle, off the coast of Louisiana and in the city of New Orleans, Kate Chopin’s The Awakening is a bold piece of fiction that depicts the life of Edna Pontellier’s, an unorthodox woman whose daring views on femininity and motherhood set her on a path toward becoming an autonomous human being, when, after spending the summer with her young admirer, Robert Lebrun, she rejects all American South social norms and leaves her husband.
-First published in 1899, the novel is considered as a literary landmark of early feminism because it shed light on women’s issues without condensation and spoke frankly about the main character’s sexual desires.
+Set in the late 19th century on Grand Isle, off the coast of Louisiana and in the city of New Orleans, Kate Chopin’s The Awakening is a bold piece of fiction that depicts the life of Edna Pontellier, an unorthodox woman whose daring views on femininity and motherhood set her on a path toward becoming an autonomous human being.
+After spending the summer with her young admirer, Robert Lebrun, she rejects all American South social norms and leaves her husband.
+First published in 1899, the novel is considered a literary landmark of early feminism because it shed light on women’s issues and spoke frankly about the main character’s sexual desires.
 Acclaimed today as an essential American book, The Awakening unapologetically explores one woman’s desire to find and live fully within her true self.

 Zeitoun (2009), Dave Eggers

 Based on the true story of one family, Zeitoun is a riveting book written by Dave Eggers and published by McSweeney’s in 2009.
-The nonfiction tale, which takes place during the time when Hurricane Katrina (the largest and third strongest hurricane ever recorded to make landfall in the U.S.) struck New Orleans, highlights the life of Abdulrahman Zeitoun, a prosperous Syrian-American father who, in order to protect his house and contracting business, decides to ride out the hurricane at his Uptown home, while his wife, Kathy, evacuates to Baton Rogue with their four children.
-In the days after the hurricane, as Zeitoun navigated the flooded city in a secondhand canoe, he distributed supplies, ferried neighbors to higher grounds and rescued unsheltered dogs, but his efforts are cut short when a group of guardsmen from the U.S. National Guard arrest him.
-Eggers, who worked closely with the Zeitoun family while researching and writing the book, explores the government’s response to Katrina as well as America’s war on terror – two of the nation’s worst policy disasters.
+The nonfiction tale, which takes place when Hurricane Katrina (the largest and third strongest hurricane ever recorded to make landfall in the U.S.) struck New Orleans, highlights the life of Abdulrahman Zeitoun, a prosperous Syrian-American father.
+To protect his house and contracting business, he decided to ride out the hurricane at his Uptown home, while his wife, Kathy, evacuated to Baton Rouge with their four children.
+In the days after the hurricane, as Zeitoun navigated the flooded city in a secondhand canoe, he distributed supplies, ferried neighbors to higher ground, and rescued unsheltered dogs.
+However, his efforts were cut short when a group of guardsmen from the U.S. National Guard arrest him.
+Eggers, who worked closely with the Zeitoun family while researching and writing the book, explores the government’s response to Katrina as well as America’s war on terror and the policy mistakes that were made during each event.

-Originally begun as a short story around 1968, Interview with a Vampire is a best-selling gothic horror and vampire novel by New Orleans native, Anne Rice.
-Revolving around Louis de Pointe du Lac, a young indigo plantation owner living south of New Orleans who immigrated to North America from France with his Roman Catholic family, Rice creates a fictional world where, as told in his own words, he recounts how he became a vampire at the hands of the selfishly evil Lestat de Lioncourt.
-This NOLA-set literary phenomenon shares a fictional universe where the leading character shares his life story with a reporter in search of redemption from all the pain and suffering to which he has had to bear witness.
+Originally developed as a short story around 1968, Interview with the Vampire is a best-selling Gothic horror and vampire novel by Anne Rice, a New Orleans native.
+The story revolves around Louis de Pointe du Lac, a young indigo plantation owner, who lives south of New Orleans and immigrated to North America from France with his Roman Catholic family.
+Rice creates a fictional world where Louis de Pointe du Lac tells a reporter how he became a vampire at the hands of the evil Lestat de Lioncourt.
+This New Orleans-set book focuses on this story and all of the pain and suffering the main character witnessed.

 A Confederacy of Dunces (1980), John Kennedy Toole

 Written in the 1960s, but not published until 1980, A Confederacy of Dunces is a Pulitzer Prize-winning picaresque novel by American novelist and Big Easy native, John Kennedy Toole.
-The fiction masterpiece, which is now considered a canonical work of modern Southern literature due to its rich depiction of early 1960s New Orleans and the city’s dialects, including Yat, tells the story of Ignatius J. Reilly, an idealistic blue-collar 30 year-old who lives in the Uptown neighborhood of New Orleans with his mother.
-Based on a phrase from Jonathan Swift’s essay Thoughts on Various Subjects, Moral and Diverting: ‘When a true genius appears in the world, you many know him by this sign, that the dunces are all in confederacy against him,’ the central character takes us on a comical adventure as he explores the streets of the French Quarter in his quest for employment.
+The fiction masterpiece is now considered a canonical work of modern Southern literature.
+The book offers a rich depiction of early 1960s New Orleans and the city’s dialects, including Yat.
+The piece tells the story of Ignatius J. Reilly, an idealistic blue-collar 30 year old, who lives in the Uptown neighborhood of New Orleans with his mother.
+It’s based on a phrase from Jonathan Swift’s essay Thoughts on Various Subjects, Moral and Diverting: “When a true genius appears in the world, you may know him by this sign, that the dunces are all in confederacy against him.”
+The central character takes us on a comical adventure as he explores the streets of the French Quarter in his quest for employment.